lingtalfi/Light_PlanetInstaller/personal/mydoc/pages/conception-notes.md

     Same as import, but does a few extra steps:
     - copy the [assets/map](https://github.com/lingtalfi/UniverseTools/blob/master/doc/pages/conception-notes.md#the-planets-and-assetsmap) if any
-    - install the [Light](https://github.com/lingtalfi/Light) plugin if it's [installable](#the-difference-between-install-and-import).
+    - [logic installs](https://github.com/lingtalfi/TheBar/blob/master/discussions/import-install.md#summary) the [Light](https://github.com/lingtalfi/Light) plugin if it's [installable](#the-difference-between-install-and-import).

   - Arguments:
       - parameters:
-          - planetDefinition: if the **planetDefinition** argument is defined, it will [import](https://github.com/lingtalfi/TheBar/blob/master/discussions/import-install.md#summary) the given planet (and its dependencies recursively), with the **assets/map**, and update the **lpi.byml** file accordingly, using a plus symbol at the end of every newly imported planet's version number.
+          - planetDefinition: if the **planetDefinition** argument is defined, it will [install](https://github.com/lingtalfi/TheBar/blob/master/discussions/import-install.md#summary) the given planet (and its dependencies recursively), with the **assets/map**, and update the **lpi.byml** file accordingly, using a plus symbol at the end of every newly imported planet's version number.

             The **$planetDefinition** stands for: $planetDotName(:$versionExpression)?